1973 Concorde eclipse flight: 30 June 1973

 At 10:08 GMT on 30 June 1973, Concorde 001 departed Las Palmas, Gran Canaria, piloted by André Turcat and Jean Dabo.
 Aboard the flight were Turcat and Dabo; flight mechanic Michel Rétif; radio navigator Hubert Guyonnet; Henri Perrier; and astronomers Léna, Beckman, Donald Hall, Donald Liebenberg, Alain Soufflot, Paul Wraight, and Serge Koutchmy.

-The plane intercepted the path of totality over Mauritania within one second of the planned rendezvous and flew at an altitude of 58,000 feet at Mach 2.
+The plane intercepted the path of totality over Mauritania within one second of the planned rendezvous and flew at an altitude of 58,000 ft at Mach 2.
 Mauritania closed its airspace to commercial air traffic to ensure the success of the Concorde's flight.
 The aircraft flew in the lunar shadow over the Sahara including Mali, Nigeria and Niger, before landing in Fort-Lamy (present-day N'Djamena), in Chad.

 On the ground on Earth, the longest possible viewing of totality of this eclipse from a fixed location was 7 minutes and 4 seconds.
 (Note: Comparatively, the maximum possible duration for a terrestrially viewed total solar eclipse is 7 minutes 31 seconds.)
 The Concorde experienced 74 minutes of totality with an extended second contact of 7 minutes and extended third contact of 12 minutes.